-An impact sensor is located in each of the left and right center pillars and rear wheel houses.
-If a center pillar impact sensor senses an impact force above a predetermined level in a side collision, the control module causes both the SRS side airbag and curtain airbag on the impacted side to inflate regardless of whether the rear wheel house impact sensor on the same side senses an impact.
-If it is a rear wheel house impact sensor alone that senses a sufficiently strong impact force, the control module causes only the SRS curtain airbag on the impacted side to inflate.
+An impact sensor, which senses impact force, is located in each of the left and right center pillars and rear wheel houses.
+Another impact sensor, which also senses impact force, is located under the rear center seat.
+If one of the center pillar impact sensors and the impact sensor that is located under the rear center seat together sense an impact force above a predetermined level in a side collision, the control module causes both the SRS side airbag and curtain airbag on the impacted side to inflate regardless of whether the rear wheel house impact sensor on the same side senses an impact.
+If one of the rear wheel house impact sensors and the impact sensor that is located under the rear center seat together sense a sufficiently strong impact force, the control module causes only the SRS curtain airbag on the impacted side to inflate.
 After the deployment, the SRS side airbag immediately starts to deflate.
-The time reguired from detection of an impact to deflation of an SRS side airbag after deployment is shorter than the blink of an eve.
+The time required from detection of an impact to deflation of an SRS side airbag after deployment is shorter than the blink of an eye.

 The SRS curtain airbag remains inflated for a while following deployment then slowly deflates.